 Andy Torbet is an underwater explorer, technical diver, skydiver, climber, kayaker and extreme adventurer.
-He is also a TV presenter, writer and speaker having, at last count, presented 14 BBC and 1 Discovery US series, written over 80 articles for publications as varied as Diver magazine to FHM and published 1 book.
+He is also a TV presenter, writer and speaker having, at last count, presented 14 BBC and 1 Discovery US series and written over 80 articles for various publications as well as publishing 1 book.

-Andy has co-developed and will present a new CBBC series, Beyond Bionic airing in February 2018.
-The series will be high octane and fast moving, as Andy attempts to match, if not beat, the super-powers of animals using engineering and ingenuity - watch this space!
+Andy has co-developed and presented a new CBBC series, Beyond Bionic which aired in February 2018.
+The series was high octane and fast moving, as it saw Andy attempt to match, if not beat, the super-powers of animals using engineering and ingenuity

 In primetime, most recently Andy co-presented Titanic's Tragic Twin: The Britannic Disaster with Kate Humble for BBC One, and landmark series Britain's Ancient Capital: Secrets of Orkney for BBC Two.
 He’s a regular on The One Show and Coast.